chromeos/chromeos.dev/pages/en/publish/pwa-play-billing.md

 - Digital Goods API [origin trial](https://developer.chrome.com/origintrials/#/view_trial/-5451607348931985407)
 - Digital Goods API v2 [origin trial](https://developer.chrome.com/origintrials/#/view_trial/888335026498830337)

 You will see a “Valid Until” date which is when your token is guaranteed to work until.
 Remember to renew your tokens when that date approaches to continue participating in the trial.
-APIs offered as an origin trial are subject to change, in case of any issues, refer to the [Digital Goods API documentation](https://github.com/WICG/digital-goods/blob/main/explainer.md).
+APIs offered as an origin trial are subject to change, so be sure to stay up-to-date with the latest changes to any origin trial you are participating in.
+In case of any issues, refer to the [Digital Goods API documentation](https://github.com/WICG/digital-goods/blob/main/explainer.md).

 ## Payment Request API